Mmmgnus/magnus.dev/content/readme/javascript/react.md

 My goal was to configure ESlint to use the "standard" code style.
 And by adding ESlint to the project manually, I got errors.
 Create-react-app already have ESlint and by adding it manually I introducing a lot of issues.

-My initial problem was that I did not know how run aslant in the project from the terminal.
+My initial problem was that I did not know how run ESlint in the project from the terminal.
 I found plenty of issues regarding this in the [GitHub repo](https://github.com/facebook/create-react-app/issues/1217) and it seems that their was as fix this in the making.
 But some people recommended to run it from en node_modules folder:

 ```
 $ ./node_modules/.bin/eslint src